Federal labour standards for interns and student interns

 If you are attending a school outside of Canada, you can still undertake an internship with a federally regulated employer in Canada.
 However, you must meet certain eligibility requirements and apply for a work permit.
 To learn more, visit Work as a co-op student or intern.

-As an international student, you can also be considered a student intern and therefore be entitled to certain labour standards protections and may be unpaid.
+As an international student, you can also be considered a student intern and therefore be entitled to certain labour standards protections, even though you are unpaid.
 However, you must meet all the conditions required to be considered a student intern.

 Misclassification of interns and student interns